 The psychology of moving is well documented.
-Moving house is considered one of the most stressful life events by researchers.
+Moving is considered one of the most stressful life events by researchers.
 Even cats and dogs experience moving stress, but unlike humans, we can’t explain to them why it’s happening.
 (You’ll love your new yard, Fluffy!)
 No matter how much you love your new home, you might still experience moving anxiety and relocation depression.
 It is important to practice self-care throughout this transition, so you’ll stress less during your move.

 Self-care doesn’t have to be elaborate, glamorous or expensive–sometimes it simply means brushing your teeth, eating nutritious food, calling a friend, or planning in advance, in order to care for your future self.
 To make this process easier, follow our guide for self-care tips during moving, including a less-stress moving checklist, and aftercare tips to address relocation depression.